 The Expectancy Theory of Motivation was developed by Victor Harold Vroom, a Canadian-born business school professor.
 Vroom developed the theory in 1964 after his empirical study on motivating factors behind certain courses of action, particularly leadership and decision making.

-To be more precise, this theory explains in process why individual values one behavioral option over another.
-The theory also explains how an individual’s attitudes can be changed by helping them to recognize the positive relationship between effort, performance and outcomes.
+To be more precise, this theory explains in the process why individual values one behavioral option over another.
+The theory also explains how an individual’s attitudes can be changed by helping them to recognize the positive relationship between effort, performance, and outcomes.

 Components of Expectancy Theory of Motivation

 As mentioned earlier, the Expectancy Theory of Motivation has been developed by focusing on three major factors – effort, performance, and outcomes.
 In the theory, three major components – expectancy, instrumentality, and valence have been discussed, explaining the relationship between the given factors.

 Expectancy is the state of thinking or hoping for something to happen.
 In other words, expectancy can be defined as the probability ranging from 0.0 to 1.0.